navicore/cem3/docs/GLOSSARY.md

 # : broken ( Int -- Int ) dup concat ;  # ERROR: concat expects strings!
 ```

-The compiler traces the types through each operation, ensuring the pipeline is type-safe.
+**Why it matters:** Stack effects are the contract of a function.
+The compiler traces types through each operation, catching errors at compile time.
+This makes concatenative code both highly composable and type-safe.

-**Why it matters:** Concatenative code is extremely composable, but that power needs guardrails.
-Stack effect chaining catches type errors at compile time, even across complex compositions.
+**In other languages:** Function signatures like `int add(int a, int b)` in C/Java describe named parameters.
+Stack effects describe the *stack transformation* rather than named parameters.
+Forth uses stack effect comments by convention; Seq makes them part of the type system.

 ---